justinrgarrard/world-of-naevis.net/docs/character_creation/class/cleric.md

 #### Mystery Cults

 Religion in Naevis is organized across [countless organizations](../../the_frontier/canvaslands/mystery_cults), each with their own particular beliefs and rituals.
 Similar to their [real world analogues](https://en.wikipedia.org/wiki/Greco-Roman_mysteries), initiates are sworn to secrecy regarding their faith's deeper truths.
+Many are also physically changed by the rites of initiation, acquiring unusual physical characteristics such as faintly glowing eyes or elongated canines.

 #### Divine Magic